software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > - `getQuizByIdReturnsPublishedQuizWhenQuizExists`: save a quiz to the database and send a request.
 Then, the response should have the saved quiz
 > - `getQuizByIdReturnsErrorWhenQuizDoesNotExist`: send a request without saving a quiz to the database.
 Then, the response should have an appropriate HTTP status
->
-> Create an issue for this task.

 {: .important-title }